What Is A Redirect — Should You Use Web Redirects?

 Risks Of Setting Up A Redirect

-The significant risk of setting up a redirect is the slow performance of the website.
+The significant risk of setting up a redirect is the website’s slow performance.
 Whenever you set up a URL redirect on the website, you add an extra step for the server.

 With more redirects, your website’s performance gradually slows down and becomes limited.
 This can negatively impact the website’s SEO rankings.
 Hence, we recommend adding unnecessary redirects to the website.